RayenBprojects/C-Ballistics-Calculator/README.md

 # C++ Ballistics Calculator

 This is a tool to display the motion characteristics of a projectile.
 The user feeds the program data such as launch velocity, angle, height, etc, and the program takes it from there.
+It utilizes an application of calculus paired with manipulation of the Windows Command Prompt's UI to process and display the calculations.

 As of now, the program is in a basic form and will output an arbitrary graph of projectile motion on a flat surface without air resistance.
 Many more features are to come.